Frequently Asked Questions

 Students participating in Early Arrival will receive more detailed information about their travel and pick-up options.

-For students arriving on September 5, Middlebury College's Box Office will be selling 12:30 pm and 3:30 pm shuttle tickets from the Burlington International airport to campus.
-Tickets will go on sale on July 1 and will be sold at go.middlebury.edu/bo for $12.
+For students arriving on September 4th, Middlebury College's Box Office will be selling shuttle tickets from the Burlington International airport to campus.
+Tickets will go on sale in early July.

 Public Transport from the airport is certainly an option, though a bit trickier because of limited runs.
 You just have three steps:

 - Take a bus from the Airport to downtown Burlington Vermont (Airport to Burlington Cherry St. Station)

 - Connect from downtown Burlington (Burlington Cherry St. Station) to Middlebury (Middlebury Merchants Row) via Addison County Transit Resource's Burlington Link Shuttle (ACTR)